Section C1: Players

 APPROACHES TO/BY PLAYERS

-- A Club or Licensed Agent or other person acting on a Club's behalf shall not approach any Contract Player or Conditional Contract Player directly or indirectly (which shall include statements made to the media) until 1st May prior to the date upon which the Player's contract is due to expire without receiving the prior written consent of the Club to whom the Player is contracted and such consent shall not be unreasonably withheld or delayed.
+- A Club or Licensed Agent or other person acting on a Club's behalf shall not approach any Full-time Contracted Player directly or indirectly (which shall include statements made to the media) until 1st May prior to the date upon which the Player's contract is due to expire without receiving the prior written consent of the Club to whom the Player is contracted and such consent shall not be unreasonably withheld or delayed.
 Where such consent is withheld the Club wishing to make the approach may appeal to the RFL who shall be the final arbitrator.
 Both Clubs shall have the opportunity to make submissions to the RFL in the timescale set by the RFL.
 From 1st May prior to the expiry of his current contract any Club shall be entitled to enter into a contract with such Player subject to the compensation rules set out in these Operational Rules.

 OFFERING OF CONTRACTS - NOTIFICATION OF CLUB’S INTENTION

-C1:3:4 In respect of a Full Time Contract Player whose contract is due to expire on 30 November in any given year, the Club must notify him in writing on or before 30th April in writing whether:
+In respect of a Full Time Contract Player whose contract is due to expire on 30 November in any given year, the Club must notify him in writing on or before 30th April in writing whether they:

-- they intend to offer him terms of re-engagement:
+- intend to offer him terms of re-engagement;

 - do not intend to offer him a contract; or